The End of the Age

 “Tell us, when will these things be?
 And what will be the sign of Your coming, and of the end of the age?…Assuredly, I [Jesus] say to you [apostles], this generation will by no means pass away till all these things take place” (Matt.
 24:3, 34, italics mine).

-Note: Please read first my article “Are We Living in the Last Days?“
+Note: This is part two of my article: “Are We Living in the Last Days?

 The significance of the end of the Old Covenant age can hardly be overstated.
 When Jesus’s disciples asked about it in the Olivet Discourse (Matt.
 24:3, above), the Old Covenant had been in force for about 1500 years, ever since Moses descended Mt.
 Sinai with the ten commandments in hand (Exodus 32).
 Therefore, Jesus predicting its end within a generation meant a monumental change was about to happen.